 A well balanced full day tour filled with highlights of Amsterdam countryside.
 Take a stroll through some picturesque villages.
 Be amazed by the eternal interactions between land and water.
 Learn all about fish and birds while sailing through the polder.
 And, highlight of the day: a private reception by a miller in his windmill.

-* tour price based on 6 hours including VAT.
-For more hours the price will be adjusted accordingly.
+* tour price based on standard tour.
+In case of alternative transport the price will be adjusted accordingly.

 - Hybrid car or chauffeured luxury minivan